Florence Spencer Duryea: Personal life

 Florence M. Spencer was born on June 30, 1884, and raised in Brooklyn, New York.
 After her mother's death when Mrs. Duryea 7 years old, she was raised by her grandmother and great grandmother.
 Hers was a proper Victorian/Edwardian upbringing, which instilled in her manners and morals she practiced throughout her life.

 Florence M. Spencer married Edwin D. Duryea in 1911, in Brooklyn.
 They divorced in 1915.
 After her divorce, something of which she never spoke (because proper ladies were not supposed be divorced and she had opposed hers), she became involved in philanthropic pursuits.

-She was an active Suffragette, a great admirer and distant acquaintance of Mrs. Eleanor Roosevelt, and an active member of her church.
+She was an active Suffragette, and an active member of her church.
 She was a member of The Women's Club and the C.L.S.C. of Chautauqua Institution, New York, and also a member of The National Arts Club, New York City, where she resided for a time.

 In her later life she lived with her daughter Alice (Esther Razon) and her daughter's family, first in New York City and later in New Jersey.
 She delighted in her grandchildren.
 Toward the end of her life she developed dementia/Alzheimer's and was lovingly cared for by Alice.
 She died in 1966 from pancreatic cancer.